ansible/awx/docs/docsite/rst/userguide/credentials.rst

 .. note::

     The |at| encrypts passwords and key information in the database and never makes secret information visible via the API.
-See :ref:`Automation Controller Administration Guide <administration:ag_secret_handling>` for details.
+See :ref:`Automation Controller Administration Guide <ag_secret_handling>` for details.

 .. _how_credentials_work: